nahid7474/Nessus/README.md

 Configure Scanning:

+I will configure two scans.
+First scan will only focus on open ports and associated vulnerabilities on my host 10.0.2.15 The second scan will do a more robust scan on the same machine.

+First Scan:
 Click on the "Scans" tab in the top menu bar and then click on "New Scan" to create a new scan.
-Enter a name for your scan and optionally provide a description.
+Enter a name and optionally provide a description.
-Choose the target for your scan.
-You can specify individual IP addresses, ranges, or hostnames.
-Configure other scan settings such as scan type (e.g., Basic Network Scan, Web Application Tests), scan policy (e.g., Basic Network Scan, Web Application Tests), and schedule (if needed).
-Start the Scan:

-After configuring the scan settings, click on the "Launch" button to start the scan.
+Choose the target as 10.0.2.15.
+Click on the "Launch" button to start the scan.
-Monitor Scan Progress:

-Once the scan is launched, you can monitor its progress in the "Scans" tab.
-Nessus will display information such as the current status, number of hosts scanned, vulnerabilities found, etc.
-Review Scan Results:

-After the scan completes, click on the scan name to view the detailed results.
+After the scan completes, click on the scan name to view the results, associted vulnerabilities.

-Nessus will provide a list of vulnerabilities found, along with severity ratings, affected hosts, and potential remediation steps.
-You can filter and sort the results to focus on specific vulnerabilities or hosts.
+Configure Second Scan:
+Click on the "Scans" tab in the top menu bar and then click on "New Scan".
+Enter a name and optionally provide a description.
+THis time the type of the scan is basic network scan.
+Choose the target as 10.0.2.15.
+Click on the "Launch" button to start the scan.
+Wait for some time to finish the scan.
+It took 26 minutes to finish the scan.

+Similar to the first scan, Nessus is showing the results, severity, CVSS score, remediations etc.

 Generate Reports:

-Nessus allows you to generate comprehensive reports summarizing the scan results.
-You can customize the report format, content, and distribution options according to your needs.
+Nessus generates comprehensive reports summarizing the scan results.
+Here is the report I have produced for reference.

 Remediate Vulnerabilities:

-Once you've reviewed the scan results, take appropriate actions to remediate the identified vulnerabilities.
-This may involve applying patches, updating software, or implementing configuration changes.
+I notice that the remediation action is:
+Security Updates for Microsoft .NET Framework (April 2024)

+Now I will install the latest version of .NET Framework and then redo the scan to make sure the vulnerability is mitigated.